 After three years of development from a team of 10 – including rigorous beta testing – Prodigy Commerce is proud to announce an intriguing new hybrid eCommerce platform.

-The ultimate goal with Prodigy is to make developers more efficient and excited about building websites for store owner clients – with the intention of easing pain points that come from self-hosted solutions like WooCommerce and hosted platforms like Shopify.
+The ultimate goal with Prodigy is to make the WordPress community more efficient and excited about building websites for store owner clients—with the intention of easing pain points that come from self-hosted solutions like WooCommerce and hosted platforms like Shopify.

 - What is Prodigy Commerce?